Oklahoma museum opened in 2011 to preserve history of Sooners and the American West.

 The Cherokee Strip Regional Heritage Center (CSRHC) in Enid, Oklahoma, preserves the story of settling the Cherokee Strip — and includes a wide variety of petroleum history exhibits.
 The museum opened in 2011 in partnership with the Oklahoma Historical Society.

-Enid’s heritage center stands on “one of the most historic spots in the history of the American West,” overlooking a Chisholm Trail watering hole and the only remaining 1893 U.S. Land Office, according to CSRHC.
+Enid’s heritage center stands on “one of the most historic spots in the history of the American West,” overlooking a Chisholm Trail watering hole and the only remaining U.S. Land Office, according to the Heritage Center.

-Staking a claim to a piece of land on the day of the land run and hard journey for those who poured over the border on September 16, 1893.
+Staking a claim to a piece of land on the day of the land run and hard journey for those who poured over the border on September 16, 1893 — known as the Cherokee Outlet Opening or the Cherokee Strip Land Run, which followed the more famous April 22, 1889, first land run into unassigned lands of the former Indian Territory.

-“Opening the heritage center is the closing of one chapter, but just the beginning of another to fulfill our pledge of claiming our past and inspiring our future,” announced Ward, who was instrumental in its establishment.
+On April 1, 2011, CSRHC Chairman Lew Ward addressed a crowd gathered at the latest cultural addition to Enid.
+“Opening the heritage center is the closing of one chapter, but just the beginning of another to fulfill our pledge of claiming our past and inspiring our future,” announced Ward, who was instrumental in establishing the facility.

-The past chairman of the Independent Petroleum Association of America (IPAA) received many awards, including the petroleum industry’s Chief Roughneck Award in 1999 (the American Oil and Gas Historical Society awarded him its “oil patch preservationist” award in 2007).
+Ward, a past chairman of the Independent Petroleum Association of America (IPAA) was presented the petroleum industry’s Chief Roughneck Award in 1999.
+The American Oil and Gas Historical Society declared him an exceptional “oil patch preservationist” in 2007.

 Thanks to Ward’s help, in 2005 the Cherokee Strip Regional Heritage Center Inc. was created through partnerships with the Oklahoma Historical Society, the Sons & Daughters of the Cherokee Strip Pioneers Association, and the Phillips University Legacy Foundation.